aaronang/rusty_jenkins/README.md

 # Rusty Jenkins

-This repository is an experiment to observe the behavior or Jenkin's build discarder.
+>This repository is an experiment to observe and document the behavior or Jenkin's build discarder.

 The default implementation of Jenkin's `BuildDiscarder` is called [`LogRotator`](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/java/hudson/tasks/LogRotator.java).
 The log rotator accepts four arguments: `daysToKeepStr`, `numToKeepStr`, `artifactDaysToKeepStr`, `artifactNumToKeepStr`.